-Instead of skimping on your annual deep clean because you’re zonked, use these brilliant hacks for nine of the most pain-in-the-butt tasks.
-You’ll get the same pristine results with half the time and energy.
+Best of all, these brilliant hacks — for nine pain-in-the-butt tasks — will deliver the same pristine results with half the time and energy.

 #1 Break Out the Drill on Your Bathtub